benoitrosa/Generalized-Compliance-Computation-for-Continuum-Robots/README.md

 - "Demo_25" : CTCR n°2 with a tip and two mid-length external forces
 - "Demo_26" : CTCR n°2 with a 1-force deformation linearization
 - "Demo_27" : CTCR n°2 with a 2-forces deformation linearization

-**We are currently preparing C++ compilations of the Matlab functions via the Matlab Coder application, as well as MEX functions to reduce the computation time of the models.**

 **Do not hesitate to contact us if you have any questions.**